kyverno/website/content/en/docs/Writing policies/verify-images/notary/_index.md

             └── size: 938
 ```

-You can also use an OCI registry client to discover signatures and attestations for an image:
+You can also use an OCI registry client to discover signatures and attestations for an image.

 ```sh
 oras discover ghcr.io/kyverno/test-verify-image:signed -o tree